 Months of entry

 The Computer Science MSc provides a balance between computer science theory and practical software engineering skills, including teamwork for industrial or research clients.
-Graduates find employment in the IT industry, or complement their first degree subject with computer science knowledge, leading to interdisciplinary industrial positions and PhD research.
+Graduates complement their first degree subject with computer science knowledge, leading to interdisciplinary industrial positions and PhD research.
 Students are expected to complement their learning with extra research and personal work.

 Our Master's programmes have some of the highest employment rates and starting salaries, with graduates entering a wide variety of industries from entertainment to finance.